yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     -   Adding DCs into an Availability Set will spread them across fault domains and update domains so that authentication and authorization servers are highly available and have an SLA of 99.95%.
     -   Adding DCs into an Availability Zone will spread them across datacenters within a region so that authentication and authorization servers are highly available and have an SLA of 99.99%.
     -   Deploying multiple DCs in multiple regions allows for redundancy in each region in the event of a regional Azure issue.
-    -   Replication across regions also allows for disaster recovery from region wide outage should the need arise and faster recovery of the ADDS database.
+    -   AD native Replication across regions also allows for disaster recovery from region wide outage should the need arise and faster recovery of the ADDS database.
     -   Removing the DC that is not in an availability set helps avoid a single point of failure for that VM.
     -   Using Azure Backup, even with the caveats on restoring, allows for another layer of redundancy for recovery options.